paulhhowells/unit/README.md

 .u-auto-- & breakpoint can be used to set to full width at the required breakpoint.
 This might well be used on a narrow screen to give its content full width. e.g. .u-auto--max480

-The convention of using the double dash -- to extend a class with a breakpoint is ideal for use elsewhere, with SMACSS style module classes.
+The convention of using the double dash -- to extend a class with a breakpoint is ideal for use elsewhere, e.g. with SMACSS style module classes.

 ### What’s so wrong with coupling gutters & columns?